MoonriseSoftwareCalifornia/CosmosCMS/Common/README.md

-﻿# Cosmos CMS Common Library
+﻿# Sky CMS Common Library

-This package contains all the functionality for a Cosmos CMS "publisher."
+This package contains all the functionality for a Sky CMS "publisher."